-One downside to stipends is that, like gift certificates, they’re taxable.
+One downside to stipends is that they’re considered taxable income, like gift certificates.
 However, they carry far greater benefits to your employees and your organization.

-While offering gift certificates is a great way to boost employee engagement and show your employees your appreciation, they need to be reported on your employees’ W-2s as supplemental wages, and you must withhold taxes.
+While offering employee gift certificates is a great way to boost engagement and show your workers your appreciation, you must report them on an employee’s Form W-2 as supplemental wages, and you must withhold taxes.

-Employee stipends are a better option for organizations looking to offer taxable, personalized benefits on a regular basis.
-You can attract and retain top talent, engage your current employees, and grow your business by offering a stipend.
+Employee stipends are a better option for organizations looking to offer taxable, personalized benefits regularly.
+By offering a stipend, you can attract and retain top talent, engage your current employees, and grow your business.